 ALL MUSIC SHOULD BE SUBMITTED VIA DROPBOX

-• All music for your studio submitted via dropbox (with back up music on a USB) must be submitted no later than 2 WEEKS prior to the start of the competition.
+• All music for your studio submitted via dropbox (with back up music on a phone/iPad etc) must be submitted no later than 2 WEEKS prior to the start of the competition.

 • Please make sure all routines are labelled correctly in your Dropbox folder.
 Please label all music files exactly as shown below:

 ID # - SCHOOL CODE - NAME OF ROUTINE, whether it is an ON STAGE or OFF STAGE start